a-gheorghe/time_picker/README.md

 ## Getting started

 To see this project locally:
-- clone the repo or download it onto your computer
+- Clone the repo or download it onto your computer
-- open `index.html` any internet browser
+- Cpen the `index.html` file in any internet browser

 ## Description